 7. Block and brace packaging

 Block and brace packaging works by preventing an item from moving from the centre of the box therefore protecting it on all sides from any direct impact this is the preferred packaging solution for high tech, valuable or heavyweight products.
 The material used for block and brace vary immensely and will differ for different products and affect the protective capabilities of the packaging.

 Types of Block and brace packaging include;

-Swiftpak is a packaging supply comapany with over 30 years experience in choosing the right packaging supplies if you are looking to improve your packaging operation or need advice on the right packaging supplies for your products please get in touch and we will be happy to advise.
+Swiftpak is a packaging supply company with over 30 years experience in choosing the right packaging supplies if you are looking to improve your packaging operation or need advice on the right packaging supplies for your products, please get in touch with our packaging experts and we will be happy to advise.